The International Day of Protest Against Canada’s Seal Hunt

 Open to all.

-Each pelt represents the irreplaceable life of a harp or hooded seal pup who was too young to swim away from the club.
-Mother seals defending their pups are often killed along with the youngsters.
+Each pelt represents the irreplaceable life of a harp seal pup.
+Mother seals defending their pups may be killed along with the youngsters.

 On March 15, Friends of Animals will bear witness to this tragic and senseless practice, in an international day of protest.
 On the same day, activists will hold vigils in solidarity with the seals throughout Europe, and in Central and South America.

 We come to the door of the Canadian Consulate in Manhattan, to alert New York residents that the world’s largest commercial hunt continues.
-We call on all people to join us in urging Canadian Consulate General Pamela Wallin and Canadian Prime Minister Paul Martin to end the seal hunt now:
+We call on all people to join us in urging Canadian Consulate General Pamela Wallin and Canada’s new Prime Minister, Stephen Harper, to end the seal hunt now:

 Pamela Wallin, Canadian Consulate General